MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/xcode-ios/xcode-ios-mp.md

 </dict>
 ```

-13. In Xcode, open the `Info.plist` file. <!--what kind of view is this? what kind of UI controls - a pane|section, where?-->
+5. In Xcode, open the `Info.plist` file.

-    The <!--**App Transport Security Settings**? what is the context in the UI display?--> section should look like the following:
+    The **App Transport Security Settings** section should look like the following:

     ![App transport security settings](xblsdk-info-ats.png)

 <!-- ## Prepare native files to initialize and cleanup Xbox Live -->